apache/spark/docs/scala-programming-guide.md

 </td></tr>
 </table>

-If no master URL is specified, the spark shell defaults to "local".
+If no master URL is specified, the spark shell defaults to "local[*]".

 For running on YARN, Spark launches an instance of the standalone deploy cluster within YARN; see [running on YARN](running-on-yarn.html) for details.